isaracorp/Toolkit-Samples/lms_generate_keys/README.md

 1. The signer generates a public and private key pair.
 2. The signer publishes the public key but keeps the private key secret.
-3.  **The signer must save the index q + 1 since q must not be reused.**
+3.  **The signer must save the index index + 1 since index must not be reused.**
-    The signer then uses the private key and q to sign the digest of a message.
+    The signer then uses the private key and index to sign the digest of a message.
 4. The signer publishes the message and signature.
 5. A verifier obtains the public key, the message and the signature.
 6. A verifier reproduces the digest of the message and verifies it against the signature.

 :star: **IMPORTANT**
-In step 3, the OTS index value `q + 1` must be saved due to its dynamic nature.
+In step 3, the OTS index value `index + 1` must be saved due to its dynamic nature.
 If the signer does not save it before signing the digest, the signer risks using the one time signature data multiple times which would destroy the security of the scheme.